Wind River District Congress and Tournament

 - Any word changes (to eliminate inappropriate language/content) and/or additions (for transition) must be indicated clearly in ink.

-It shall be the affirmative duty of each coach and each student entered in NFL interpretation Contests to determine absolutely that the cutting being performed meets NFL rules.
+It shall be the affirmative duty of each coach and each student entered in NSDA interpretation Contests to determine absolutely that the cutting being performed meets NSDA rules.

 More Interpretive Information: According to the District Tournament Manual, selections must be cuttings from published, printed novels, short stories, plays or poetry.
 Recorded material (video tape, DVDs, audio tape, CDs or phonograph recordings) or material form the internet that is not published and printed is prohibited.
 Also, original material published in a high school publication is prohibited.